 Currency set through the Admin Settings.

-Customized name for score in the default language, based on your settings.
+A customized name for score in the default language, based on your settings.
+Learn more

 Total points after achievement